New construction managers are typically hired as assistants and work under the guidance of an experienced manager.

 Decisionmaking skills.
 Construction managers choose personnel and subcontractors for specific tasks and jobs.
 Often, these choices must be made quickly to meet deadlines and budgets.

 Initiative.
-Self-employed construction managers generate their business opportunities and must be proactive in finding new clients.
+Self-employed construction managers generate their own business opportunities and must be proactive in finding new clients.
 They often market their services and bid on jobs, and they must also learn to perform special home improvement projects, such as installing mosaic glass tiles, sanding wood floors, and insulating homes.

 Time-management skills.
 Construction managers must meet deadlines.
 They ensure that construction phases are completed on time so that the next phase can begin as scheduled.
 For instance, a building’s foundation cannot be constructed until the land is completely excavated.